 The DWSD is "the third-largest provider of high-quality drinking water and wastewater treatment services in the United States," according to the website.
 Despite all of the bad press the DWSD gets for being a bloated, gravely inefficient, bureaucratic monstrosity...despite the fact that half of the grid is leaking at any given time...despite the fact that rates are often grossly unfair...what comes out of our taps on the other end is still a superior product compared to most of the rest of the world, and for that we Metro-Detroiters should be thankful.

-Just ask the residents of Flint...they used to be on the DWSD supply and recently changed over to their own independent system to save money, but have experienced extremely unpleasant results.
+Just ask the residents of Flint...they used to be on the DWSD supply as a matter of fact, and recently changed over to an independent system to save money, but have experienced extremely unpleasant results, you might say.

 There is also the recent outcry and protests against the water shutoffs happening to Detroit residents for nonpayment of past-due bills, on the grounds that "water is a human right."
 My personal opinion on this is that water is not in fact a "right," if it comes from a municipal tax-funded purification system.
 People seem to forget that clean water doesn't just knock on your door and say "drink me!"
 Since the dawn of time humans have had to go find and secure their own water for survival--the only time it has ever been handed out is when a city builds a treatment plant.
 Those plants cost money to run, and if the money doesn't come in when the bills go out, the system goes bankrupt.

 But while I disagree with the terminology of treated water being considered a "right," I still believe it is a grave injustice that half the city is having their water cut off so easily.
 There is no reason why we can't figure out a way to provide good water at rates that are affordable to everyone living in the city.
-It's the usual legacy of corruption and incompetence in Detroit government that has caused the situation we are in now, that has resulted in a bloated water department bureaucracy, in decrepit infrastructure, and in sky-high rates--not the citizens.
+It's the usual legacy of corruption and incompetence in Detroit, Wayne County, and state government that has caused the situation we are in now, and that has resulted in a bloated water department bureaucracy, in decrepit infrastructure, and in sky-high rates--not the citizens.
 Yet the citizens, as usual, are the ones being punished while the corrupt officials walk free.

 The fact that this very building is still sitting here like a bomb went off on it is yet another symbol of the gross failure and ineffectiveness of the DWSD.
-I bet you that they are still sending past-due water bill notices to this address like they have done to other businesses and homes in the city, threatening fines and shutoffs, completely unaware that the property is vacant--even though it is their own building!
+I wouldn't be surprised if they were still sending past-due water bill notices to this address like they have done to other businesses and homes in the city, threatening fines and shutoffs, completely unaware that the property is vacant.
 One hand doesn't know what the other's doing...

 Anyway, enough political griping.